Funny Farewell Messages from a Team

 Team chat

-- Kick off with 2–3 sample lines to set tone.
+- Kick off with 2–3 sample lines to set the tone.

-- Add a link to the group card so folks can sign from phone or laptop.
+- Add a link to the group card so folks can sign from a phone or laptop.

 - Post a day-of reminder with a celebratory emoji string and the delivery time.

-- Open with one of the warm + witty lines, follow with a short story (30–45 seconds), end on a future wish (“May your next sprint be sunny”).
+- Open with one of the warm and witty lines, follow with a short story (30–45 seconds), and end on a future wish (“May your next sprint be sunny”).

 - Keep it 90 seconds or less and invite others to share.